ronakdm/balancing/README.md

 **Model Architecture:** Because models are loaded within the identify files (e.g. `miniclip.py`), all model definitions and base embeddings are in this file.
 The saved files refer to the "head" models.

 **Data:** The subset of ImageNet-Captions used is listed in `imagenet_captions_train_c250.csv` with a column for the filename of the ImageNet image and a column for the associated caption.
 Because the captions are included in the file, you can simply retrieve the images from the [ImageNet](https://www.image-net.org/download.php) dataset directly.

+**Illustration:** The notebook `illustration.ipynb` contains a walkthrough of the balancing procedure applied to an empirical joint distribution.
+It produces visuals of the joint probability mass function and the individual marginals after applying each iteration of the procedure.
+Similarly, `real_data.ipynb` considers extending the method to different CLIP losses and reproduces Figure 3 from the manuscript.